-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look the Smithsonian Closures.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we discuss the Smithsonian Museum Closures.

 With a plug in their funding towards the end of 2018, the Smithsonian had officially declared that they will not be able to function past the first day of the new year.
-Once unutilised funds from previous years ran dry, 19 of the Smithsonian museums and institutions are closed, including the National Air and Space Museum, the Hirshhorn Museum and Sculpture Garden, and the National Zoo in Washington (tragically, the beloved Panda-cam is now offline), the Cooper Hewitt Smithsonian Design Museum and the National Museum of the American Indian.
+Once unutilised funds from previous years ran dry, 19 Smithsonian museums and institutions have closed.
+Including the National Air and Space Museum, the Hirshhorn Museum and Sculpture Garden.
+And the National Zoo in Washington (tragically, the beloved Panda-cam is now offline).
+The Cooper Hewitt Smithsonian Design Museum and the National Museum of the American Indian.

 Down Fell the Dominos

 Resulting from the closures, artist exhibitions have abruptly come to a halt.
 Perhaps more importantly, museum authorities are laying off employees en masse due to lack of funds to pay salaries, thus resulting in higher levels of unemployment.

 Other government bodies affected by the shutdown include the National Park Services, who have suspended all their non-emergency services, the National Science Foundation, the National Arboretum and the National Archives.

 A Tourist’s Ray of Hope : Despite the Smithsonian Closures